Sagarrajjj/ai-powered-qa/README.md

 # ai-powered-qa
 A question-answering chatbot powered by the RoBERTa model, capable of providing contextual answers and searching Google for information.

-Welcome to the ROBERTa Question Answering Chatbot with Google Integration!
+# ROBERTa Question Answering Chatbot with Google Integration

 This project implements a question-answering chatbot using the pre-trained RoBERTa model from Hugging Face's Transformers library.
 It can answer questions based on a provided context.
 If the answer is not found in the context, the chatbot attempts to find relevant information by searching Google.